In India's dry regions, crowd-funding comes to a lake's rescue

 “De-silting Nilona would need huge amount of money, time and hard work.
 A few of us couldn’t do it.
 We needed a citizen movement,” said Kamal Bagdi, a businessman and a member of Prayas.

-Local government officials initially argued that Nilona would not become completely silted up for another 20 years, at which point they planned to divert water from the Bembla reservoir, 25 kilometres away.
+Local government officials initially argued that Nilona would not become completely silted up for another 20 years, at which point they planned to divert water from the Bembla reservoir, 25 kilometers away.

 The government estimated the cost of digging canals from Bembla to Nilona at 25 million rupees ($377,000).